APIYOJENNIFER/alx-higher_level_programming/0x02-python-import_modules/README.md

 5. Program that imports the variable a from the file and prints its value.
 6. Program that imports all functions from the file and handles basic operations
 7. Program that prints #pythoniscool
+8. Function that does the same as the bytecode8.
+Function that does the same as the bytecode8.
+Function that does the same as the bytecode8.
+Function that does the same as the bytecode8.
+Function that does the same as the bytecode8.
+Function that does the same as the bytecode8.
+Function that does the same as the bytecode8.
+Function that does the same as the bytecode